 Provigent raises $16 million in funding round

-System-on-a-chip vendor Provigent this week announced a $16 million fourth round of financing that will fund the company until it becomes profitable, according to company CEO Dan Charash.
+System-on-a-chip vendor Provigent announced a $16 million fourth round of financing that will fund the company until it becomes profitable, according to company CEO Dan Charash.

-In an interview with MRT, Charash said the latest round means Provigent has raised a total of $21 million and can claim Globespan Capital Partners as an investor, joining existing investors Sequoia Capital, Pitango Venture Capital, Magnum Communications Fund, Ascend Technology Ventures, Delta Ventures, and Andrew Viterbi, co-founder of Qualcomm.
+Charash said the latest round means Provigent has raised a total of $21 million and can claim Globespan Capital Partners as an investor, joining existing investors Ascend Technology Ventures, Delta Ventures, Magnum Communications Fund, Pitango Venture Capital, Sequoia Capital, and Andrew Viterbi, co-founder of Qualcomm.

-Provigent’s system-on-a-chip solutions are used in the point-to-point broadband wireless markets, primarily in system vendors’ microwave backhaul solutions deployed by Tier 1 wireless carriers that would prefer not to depend on T1s and other wired connectivity provided by wireline competitors, Charash said.
+Provigent’s SoC solutions are used in the point-to-point broadband wireless markets, primarily in system vendors’ microwave backhaul solutions deployed by Tier 1 wireless carriers that would prefer not to depend on T-1s and other wired connectivity provided by wireline competitors, Charash said.